 Attention to office detail, passion for event and project coordination, and her professional, yet affable approach has been a great fit to the Spartan Foundation team.
-Outside of ministry and administrative work she enjoys family, playing piano and playing a serious game of Settlers of Catan.
+Outside of ministry and administrative work Wanda enjoys family, playing piano and playing a serious game of Settlers of Catan.

-Wanda and her husband Kevan have enjoyed 29 years of marriage and have two active adult children, and their eldest married with one grandchild.
+Wanda and her husband Kevan have enjoyed 30 years of marriage and have two adult children, and their eldest married with two children.
 Together they attend and provide leadership service at one of the Coastal Church campuses located in Pitt Meadows.

 Previous Board of Directors Include:

-Gino Nonni, Ewen Dobbie, Marten Van Huizen, Sharol Josephson, Tom Watson, Myles Hamilton, Doris Olafsen and Ken Volkenant.
+Gino Nonni, Ewen Dobbie, Marten Van Huizen, Sharol Josephson, Tom Watson, Myles Hamilton, Ken Volkenant, Jon Mara, and Sheila Betsworth.